 Secure Front Door Fitting Tips

-Fitting a new front door should take between two and four hours, assuming that the door you purchased is a good fit for the new opening.
+Fitting a new front door or back door should take between two and four hours, assuming that the door you purchased is a good fit for the new opening.
 Before you can fit a new door, you will need to remove the old one.
 If you are replacing the whole thing (including the casing) then you will need to carefully cut around the casing and the wall to separate the paint and sealant.
 Use a pry bar to pull the casing out of the wall, unscrew the hinges to remove the door from the frame, and then pry the frame from the opening.

 Fitting a Pre-Hung Door

 Once the old frame has been removed, you can put the new frame in place.
 Make sure that the floor under the threshold is level.
 If the new door is slightly shorter than the old one, you can raise the threshold (using weather-treated wood) to the right level.